pfrybar/ons-python-template-simple/README.md

 ├── .gitattributes                    # Git attributes file for defining attributes per path, such as line endings and merge strategies.
 ├── .gitignore                        # Specifies intentionally untracked files to ignore when using Git, like build outputs and temporary files.
 ├── .python-version                   # Specifies the Python version to be used with pyenv.
+├── .pre-commit-config.yaml          # Configuration file for pre-commit hooks, used to run linting and formatting on the project.
 ├── CODE_OF_CONDUCT.md                # A code of conduct for the project, outlining the standards of behaviour for contributors.
 ├── CONTRIBUTING.md                   # Guidelines for contributing to the project, including information on how to raise issues and submit pull requests.
 ├── LICENSE                           # The license under which the project is made available.